getandplay/Mind-Exploding/README.md

 ![](design/pictures/11.png)

-All above is designed by [EasiNote5](https://easinote.seewo.com/).
+All the above is designed by [EasiNote5](https://easinote.seewo.com/).
 The design file is at the *design* folder.